 Yeet

-Yeet describes itself as the premier ponzi of berachain.
-They plan to offer multiple "yeetarded" products and have already gone live with their Yeet Game and Yeet Bonds on testnet.
+Yeetarrow-up-right describes itself as the premier ponzi of berachain.
+They plan to offer multiple "yeetarded" products and have already gone live with their Yeet Game arrow-up-rightand Yeet Bondsarrow-up-right on testnet.

 Yeet Game